soos-io/kb-docs/DAST/TeamCity.md

 Set up TeamCity to scan an endpoint with SOOS DAST

 ## Prerequisites
-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a TeamCity project created

 ### Steps